Casualty Ward Super Rugby Pacific Pre-season 2026

 Moana Pasifika

-Niko Jones - Off injured as of the last trial on the 7th Feb.
+Niko Jones - Off injured with a foot injury as of the last trial on the 7th Feb.
 Source.

 Gone for the season: